Who are you and why are you writing this blog?

-I am Hannah, and I am passionate about gaining a deeper understanding of God through Christ, discovering (and aiding others in discovering) divine purpose, and cultivating emotional healing and deliverance.
-I am compelled to write this blog not only to encourage others through my journey, but to create a rich a platform for daughters, sisters, mothers, and wives to be totally freed from the emotional wounds and strongholds that bind us.
+I’m compelled to write this blog not only to encourage others through my journey, but to create a rich platform for daughters, sisters, mothers, and wives to be totally freed from the emotional wounds, mind-sets and “heart-sets” that bind us.

 I don’t really consider myself any different or unique from the next woman.
 What I do consider myself to be however, is a woman who is daring enough to unlearn everything that society has taught me in order to fully align with the knowledge of Jesus Christ.

 I have experienced emptiness as a result of my own efforts, as well as an indescribable fullness through Jesus following my deliverance.
-This isn’t second hand information.
+This isn’t secondhand information.
 I was broken and suffering emotionally.
 I was unable to understand God deeply.
 I was self-sufficient and operating in my own strength (pride).
 I was trapped in habitual sin and completely lukewarm.
-I perceived Christianity to be a sort of accessory.
-I was a born and raised Christian who was on the road to not believing in God at all.
-I’ve lived this!
+I perceived faith in Christ to be a sort of accessory.
+I was a born and raised Believer who was on the road to not believing in God at all.

 Yes, not being aware or equipped to battle spiritual warfare.
 When you can’t see your opponent and you don’t know how they will move, you cannot fight them effectively (II Cor 2:11).
 That may sound confusing to some, but I will do my best to shed more light on this as we go along.